Fiction

 There were so many retorts Mr. Williams could have made, but he said only, “You could park it in our drive and practice here.”

 Miricle said, “I came to LA to figure out how to position myself to get in whatever loop you need to be in to get noticed.
-Living above a stage in a smokey bar was the best I could come up with.
+Living above a stage in a smokey bar…” (He almost had said ‘a monkey bar’ he was so shaken by the thought of not being allowed to see Lil again that, for a second, it threw him back to how helpless he had felt all the way back in the principal’s office).
+“It was the best place that I could come up with to be taken seriously.
 I ended up playing only with high school kids.
 But there was this guy, Paul, who was driven there by his mom.
 No one wants to be seen with a parent, but Paul’s mother came in and watched.
 She spoke to his father and he came.
 He turned out to be an entertainment lawyer who gave his son’s copies of my tapes to an agent who came to listen unbeknownst to me.
-When the agent spoke to me, he told me that Miricle was the best name he ever heard for a rock star and said the singing frame drum pieces sounded like what the Moody Blues might have done if they had discovered those instead of symphonies.
+When the agent spoke to me, he told me that Miricle was the best name he ever heard for a rock star and these singing frame drum pieces sounded like what the Moody Blues might have done if they had discovered those instead of symphonies.
 As much as I wasn’t in a good position to do it, I wrangled about certain clauses in the contract he wanted me to sign.
 I had a small business back home.
 I got a little experience with contracts.
 And I’d read about what other bands hated about contracts they’d signed.
 Thankfully, he still wanted to work with me.

-“This happened only because I’m living above a smokey café with a stage.
-It never would have happened if I had been living in a suburban house playing in the garage even with your daughter beating the bushes.”
+“This happened only because I’m living above a monkey . . .
+I mean, a smokey café with a stage.
+It never would have happened if I had been living in a suburban house playing in a garage even with your daughter beating the bushes.”

 Mr. Williams said, “She talks about it all the time.”